antiogenes/rockstage-sre-assessment/README.md

 ![Alt ou título da imagem](./clusterandnfs.png)

-### Before creating the manifest files of the deployment, service and persistent volumes of the applications and database, I defined the credentials to be used in mysql for the root user and users of the databases to be used for each wordpress deployment, then I converted passwords to base64 and created the manifests for each secret in the secrets directory.
+### Before creating the manifest files of the deployment, service and persistent volumes of the applications and database, I defined the credentials to be used in mysql for the root user and users of the databases to be used for each wordpress deployment, then I converted passwords to base64 and created the manifests for each secret in a directory called secrets.

 ```bash
 root@master:/home/antiogenes/rock# echo -n 'LobsterPassRoot' | base64